 Self-determined reviews are for schools identified as having a trajectory of sustained improvement.

 They are given the autonomy to organise a review specific to their needs.
-This includes selecting reviewers (which may be SIU reviewers, or independent consultants).
+This includes selecting reviewers (which may be EIB reviewers, or independent consultants).

 See the links to the right for some video examples of self-determined reviews.